 CHEZ v Komisia za zashtita ot diskriminatsia, EU Court of Justice, 2015

-An electricity company placed electricity meters several meters high in districts inhabited mainly by persons of Roma origin.
-This was to prevent tampering etc but also they were too high up to read.
+An electricity company placed electricity meters several metres high in districts inhabited mainly by persons of Roma origin.
+This was to prevent tampering etc but also they were too high to read.
 The claimant was not Roma herself but lived in such a district.
 The EU court held she could claim for either direct or indirect race discrimination, even though she was not Roma.

 Comparison with reasonable adjustment duty

 Both indirect discrimination and the reasonable adjustment duty apply to a provision, criterion or practice (PCP) which disadvantages disabled people.